What is the future for your local property tax bill?

 Doing nothing could mean huge increases in bills for households in 2020

-The local property tax was introduced in 2013 and the idea was that the valuations – and thus the tax due – would be reviewed every three years.
-However in the wake of a surprise jump in house prices, former Minister for Finance, Michael Noonan, deferred the revaluations due in 2016 until 2019.
+The local property tax was introduced in 2013, and the idea was that the valuations – and thus the tax due – would be reviewed every three years.
+However, in the wake of a surprise jump in house prices, the former minister for finance Michael Noonan deferred the revaluations due in 2016 until 2019.

 Revaluations

-In the wake of the water charge protests, ministers will be only too well aware of the politically fraught territory they are in here

 With politicians on all sides saying this cannot happen – indeed Sinn Féin and some others continue to lobby for the abolition of the tax – the challenge for the Government is to find a sustainable way forward.
-An inter-departmental group is currently crunching the numbers with an announcement due in the Budget.
+An inter-departmental group is currently crunching the numbers with an announcement due in the budget in October.

 Anomaly